bruceravel/larch-plugin-tutorial/mback/details.md

 ```

 followed by over a dozen more symbol definitions.  `MODNAME` is
-defined above as
+defined earlier in the file as

 ```python
 MODNAME = '_plotter'
 ```

-So that call to `registerLarchPlugin` puts several symbols into the
+So, that call to `registerLarchPlugin` puts several symbols into the
 `_plotter` group.
 The function `_plot` is gaven the symbol name
-`plot`.
-Unlike the example given in the MBACK plugin, the function
+`plot` and so on.
+Unlike the example given in the MBACK plugin, the
-name and the symbol name *are not the same!*
+function name and the symbol name *are not the same!*

 The symbol name is how the users accesses the function from the Larch
 command line.
 However, when authoring a plugin -- when *programming*